railwayapp/docs/src/docs/getting-started.md

 3. Adding team members to your projects is as easy as sending them an invite link.
 4. Railway supports projects of any size, you can deploy additional services to the same project or deploy subdirectories of a monorepo.

-As your Project scales, Railway scales with you by supporting with multiple members per Project, Teams, and Autoscaling- leaving you to focus on what matters: your code.
+As your Project scales, Railway scales with you by supporting multiple members per Project, Teams, and Autoscaling- leaving you to focus on what matters: your code.

 Happy Building!